randomcoww/homelab/README.md

 ### Generate Ignition configuration on hypervisor hosts

 Each hypervisor runs a PXE boot environment on an internal network for provisioning VMs local to the host.
 VMs run [Container Linux](https://coreos.com/os/docs/latest/) using [Ignition](https://coreos.com/ignition/docs/latest/) for boot time configuration.
+Hypervisor hosts run on RAM disk and Ignition and defined VM configuration is lost on each reboot.

-Configuration is generated on each hypervisor as follows:
+Ignition configuration is generated on each hypervisor as follows:

 ```bash
 cd resourcesv2